foranonymoussubmissions2022/O-GEE/test/datasets/README.md

 # Datasets for extraction of semantic event representation

-We introduce two new large-scale datasets for the extraction of semantic event representations based on DBpedia and Wikidata.
+We introduce two new large-scale datasets for the extraction of semantic event representations based on [DBpedia](https://github.com/foranonymoussubmissions2022/O-GEE/blob/main/test/datasets/full_dbpedia.jsonl) and [Wikidata](https://github.com/foranonymoussubmissions2022/O-GEE/blob/main/test/datasets/full_wikidata.jsonl).
 The two datasets contain consist of $43,291$ and $72,649$ samples, respectively.

 We derive the datasets from all Wikipedia articles of events.
 Event classes and relations are extracted by exploiting existing links to events and their Wikidata representations.

 ![alt text](https://github.com/foranonymoussubmissions2022/O-GEE/blob/main/test/datasets/ground_truth.png)
+Example illustrating how we label texts with events and relations.
+The Wikipedia text on the left links to the Wikidata event on the right side, which also has a relation to an entity mentioned in the text (country: Syria)

 Both datasets follow the same formatting, similar to that of DyGie++.
 They are .jsonl files where each line contains a json like the one below:
 ```